StackVista/stackstate-docs/stackpacks/integrations/servicenow.md

 ## What is the ServiceNow StackPack?

 The ServiceNow StackPack enables near real time synchronization between ServiceNow and StackState.
-ServiceNow configuration items (CIs) and their dependencies are available in StackState as ... and can be used to ... .
+ServiceNow configuration items (CIs) and their dependencies are available in StackState as components and relations.

 ![Diagram](/.gitbook/assets/stackpack-servicenow.png)

-- StackState Agent v2 connects to the configured ServiceNow API to retrieve configuration items (CIs) and their dependencies.
+- StackState Agent v2 connects to the configured ServiceNow API to retrieve CIs and their dependencies.
 - Retrieved data are pushed to StackState as components and relations.

 ### Required ServiceNow API endpoints

-The ServiceNow User configured in the StackState Agent V2 must have access to read the ServiceNow API `TABLE`.
+The ServiceNow user configured in the StackState Agent V2 must have access to read the ServiceNow API `TABLE`.
 The table names and endpoints used in the StackState integration are described in the table below.
 All the REST API endpoints uses HTTPS protocol for communication.

 | Table Name | Table API Endpoint | Description |
 |:---|:---|:---|